KxSystems/docs/docs/ref/accumulators.md

 1
 ```

-If the iterable is a **binary function with no known identity element**, and the derived function is applied as a unary, the result is `()`, the generic empty list.
+If the value is a **binary function with no known identity element**, and the derived function is applied as a unary, the result is `()`, the generic empty list.

 ```q
 q)()~({x+y}/)mt
 1b
 ```

-If the iterable is a **list** and the derived function is applied as a unary, the result is an empty list of the same type as the list.
+If the value is a **list** and the derived function is applied as a unary, the result is an empty list of the same type as the list.

 ```q
 q)type 1 0 3h/[til 0]